jaanga/terrain-srtm30-plus-viewers/readme.md

 <span style=display:none; >[View as web page]( http://jaanga.github.io/terrain-srtm30-plus-viewers/terrain-srtm30-plus-viewers.html "view the files as apps." ) <input value="<< You are here" size=15 style="font:bold 11pt monospace;border-width:0;" ></span>

-Jaanga Terrain provides multiple ways of viewing the same data
+Jaanga Terrain provides multiple ways of viewing the SRTM 30 Plus data

+Notes:

-Note: Elevations are highly exaggerated - in a game-like fashion - in an over-exuberance of 3D happiness
+* Elevations are highly exaggerated - in a game-like fashion - in an over-exuberance of 3D happiness
+* Each viewer has a read me file that includes a list of bugs/issues as well as a road map of what's likely to appear next

 ## 3D Full Feature

 &raquo; [SRTM 30 PLUS PNG TMS7+ Viewer 3D]( http://jaanga.github.io/terrain-srtm30-plus-viewers/png-tms7-viewer-3d-features/r1/png-tms7-viewer-3d.html )

 A full featured viewer.
-Displays terrain as is Earth is a plain.
+Displays terrain as if the Earth is a plane.
 Start here to explore the possibilities.

 Currently the most worked-out, well-developed viewer.